-If you want to see how much you’ve spent in the past three months dining out, you’ll choose that as your time frame and select category (or merchant if you’re singling out a specific restaurant).
+If you want to see how much you’ve spent in three months dining out, you’ll choose that as your time frame and select category (or merchant if you’re singling out a specific restaurant).

 You can track your income the same way.
 Is it trending up or down?
 Were you planning on building your client base over the past six months while increasing your income?

 1 / 5

 Assets are everything of value you own.
-Mint will ask you to list any property including things like homes and cars along with brokerage accounts and other investments.
+Mint will ask you to list any property including homes and cars, brokerage accounts, and other investments.

-For example, if you only want to see data from the last six months, you’d tick that box and Mint will show you a report from that period.
+For example, if you only want to see data from the last six months, you’d tick that box, and Mint will show you a report from that period.

 Debts and Net Worth work the same way.

 If you’ve got a lot of debt (student loans, credit cards, mortgage), you can divide it up by account, type (loan, credit card), or overtime.

 Ways to Save

 However, it serves as a great starting point.
 Click on any one of the categories at the top.
-Mint divides it into four areas:
+Find ways to save in the following areas:

-Mint’s robust selection of reading materials will keep you busy.
+Mint’s robust selection of reading materials has plenty to offer the curious.
 I think providing users with personal finance education should be a staple of any money-related site.

-Ample security features including:
+Ample security features, including: